jpstrube/3d-printing-examples/README.md

 # 3d-printing-examples

-Examples for creating 3D printing models
+Examples for 3D printing models:
+* An [igloo](openscad/iglu.scad) created with OpenSCAD